praekelt/feersum-lid-shared-task/README.md

 ## The Data
-The data is from the NHCLT Text Corpera collected by South African Department of Arts and Culture & Centre for Text Technology (CTexT, North-West University, South Africa).
+The texts in the 'data' folder is from the NCHLT Text Corpora collected by South African Department of Arts and Culture & Centre for Text Technology (CTexT, North-West University, South Africa).
 Each folder in the data contains the original and improved text corpora for a single language.

 The corpora is improved from the original version as explained in the 2017 paper.
-The data was cleaned and incorrectly labelled samples were relabelled.
+The data was manually inspected and incorrectly labelled samples were relabelled.
 Folder lid_task_2017a contains example labelled training and testing sets with a 3000:1000 split and full sentence lengths between
 200 and 300 characters are given in train_full_3k.csv and test_full_1k.csv An example test set with truncated text length of approximately
 15 characters is given in test_15_1k.csv.
 The sample files have one header line and the format is lang_id, text.